Streetsboro, Ohio

 Streetsboro is a city in western Portage County, Ohio, United States.
 The population was 17,260 at the 2020 census.
 It is part of the Akron metropolitan area.
-The city was formed from the former Streetsboro Township of the Connecticut Western Reserve.
+The city was formed from most of the former Streetsboro Township of the Connecticut Western Reserve.

 History

 Long before settlers moved into the Connecticut Western Reserve, Seneca Indians traversed the area now called Streetsboro.
 They used Old Portage Trail, which crosses the southwest corner of the city, to go from Lake Erie to the Ohio River basin.

 The founder of Streetsboro Township was Titus Street from Connecticut, who purchased the land in 1798.
-Streetsboro Township contained 15279 acre.
+Streetsboro Township was 25 sqmi and contained 15279 acre.
 The land was surveyed by Street's agents Ralph Cowles and Lemuel Punderson in the summer of 1822, and divided into lots of 100 acre.

 In 1825, a turnpike from Cleveland to Wellsville, Ohio, was laid by Frederick Wadsworth, Samuel Cowles, John Strauyhen, and Titus Street.
 Street agreed to give enough land to make it through the township.
 In 1827, the turnpike was completed.
 It followed much of the route of the present Ohio State Route 14.

-Major growth began in Streetsboro with the opening of the Ohio Turnpike on October 1, 1955, with Exit 13 (now known as Exit 187) initially being the only interchange in Portage County.
-By 1957, with the growth of the automobile industry, Streetsboro experienced a population explosion.
-Proximity to the Akron and Cleveland areas, along with direct access to Interstate 80 (Ohio Turnpike), Interstate 480, and State Routes 303, 43, and 14, have greatly contributed to the rapid growth of manufacturing, distribution, and commercial and residential development in the past 50 years.
+Major growth began in Streetsboro with the opening of the Ohio Turnpike on October 1, 1955, and Exit 13 (now known as Exit 187) initially being the only interchange in Portage County.
+By 1957, with the growth of the automobile industry, Streetsboro experienced significant population growth, from just over 1,100 residents in 1950 to nearly 6,800 by 1960 and nearly 8,000 by 1970.
+Proximity to the Akron and Cleveland areas, along with direct access to Interstate 80 (Ohio Turnpike), Interstate 480, and State Routes 303, 43, and 14, have greatly contributed to the rapid growth of manufacturing, distribution, and commercial and residential development over the years.

-In 1968, voters decided to merge the township and the village to become one city consisting of 25 sqmi.
 Streetsboro was primarily a farming community until 1970; it also was home to a small amusement park, Shady Lake Park, located on Route 14, which is now an apartment complex of the same name.

+The village of Sugar Bush Knolls was incorporated from a small part of southern Streetsboro Township in 1964.
+Four years later, in 1968, Streetsboro voters decided to incorporate the remaining 24.33 sqmi township as a village.
+Under Ohio law, a township that incorporates with less than 25,000 residents is classified as a village.
+Because it was already above 5,000 residents, the minimum population in Ohio for a village to become a city, Streetsboro officially became a city in 1971, once the 1970 US Census numbers were official.